amac81/javasbcrudmvc01/README.md

 - Handling exceptions;

 - Users should be able to:
- - Get a list of employees
+	- Get a list of employees;
- - Add a new employee
+	- Add a new employee;
- - Update an employee
+	- Update an employee;
- - Delete an employee
+	- Delete an employee;

 ## Conceptual model
 ...